United Way Miami Inc

 Overview

 United Way Miami Inc (EIN: 59-0830840) was established in 1957 and has been serving Miami-Dade County since 1924, making it one of Miami's longest-standing nonprofits.
-The organization distributed $35,336,586 in grants during 2024 across 509 awards to partner agencies.
+The organisation distributed substantial grants during 2024 across 509 awards to partner agencies.
 United Way Miami functions as a convener, strategic funder, service provider, awareness builder, and influencer focused on improving lives across Miami-Dade County.
-Since August 2022, the organization has been led by President and CEO Symeria T. Hudson, the first Black woman to serve in this role.
-Under her leadership, United Way Miami has focused on four strategic pillars: strengthening the organization's core through people and culture; reestablishing a strong community position; adapting to the new economy through technology and education; and enhancing relationships with Miami's giving community.
-The organization serves more than 187,000 individuals annually across their Core Four pillars: Health & Wellbeing, Education, Resilient Communities, and Economic Mobility (H.E.R.E.).
+Since August 2022, the organisation has been led by President and CEO Symeria T. Hudson, the first Black woman to serve in this role.
+Under her leadership, United Way Miami has focused on four strategic pillars: strengthening the organisation's core through people and culture; reestablishing a strong community position; adapting to the new economy through technology and education; and enhancing relationships with Miami's giving community.
+The organisation serves more than 187,000 individuals annually across their Core Four pillars: Health & Wellbeing, Education, Resilient Communities, and Economic Mobility (H.E.R.E.).

 Funding Priorities